AdobeDocs/analytics.en/help/admin/user-management2/c-user-management/permissions-changes.md

    <td colname="col2"> <p> <b>All Report Suite Access</b> </p> <p>When adding report suites to include in a group, you can specify <span class="uicontrol"> All Report Suite Access</span>.
 This setting applies group permissions to all current and future report suites. </p> <p>To enable this feature, navigate to <span class="uicontrol"> User Management</span> &gt; <span class="uicontrol"> Groups</span> &gt; <span class="uicontrol"> Add New User Group</span>, then select <span class="uicontrol"> All Report Suite Access</span>. </p> <p><img placement="break"  src="assets/all-report-suites.png" width="300px" id="image_9E814D412E87484C940F1100D6DE2B0F" /> </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p>Should I use the Enterprise Dashboard to manage users, or the existing Analytics User Management? </p> </td>
+   <td colname="col1"> <p>Should I use the Admin Console to manage users, or the existing Analytics User Management? </p> </td>
-   <td colname="col2"> <p>Changes made in Analytics &gt; Admin &gt; User Management are not reflected in the Enterprise Dashboard.
-Therefore, only new customers who already use the Enterprise Dashboard for user and group management should continue doing so.
-A migration for existing Analytics group management to the Enterprise Dashboard is planned. </p> </td>
+   <td colname="col2"> <p>Changes made in Analytics &gt; Admin &gt; User Management are not reflected in the Admin Console.
+Therefore, only new customers who already use the Admin Console for user and group management should continue doing so.
+A migration for existing Analytics group management to the Admin Console is planned. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>What Permissions changes were made in the <b>October 2016</b> release? </p> </td>